- LOOKING TO ADOPT

 Each adoption, like each family, is unique.
 Our goal is to get to know you and understand your unique situation so that, together, we can customize your adoption experience to meet your needs.

-The Agency-Assisted program places Caucasian, Hispanic, Asian and Native American infants into the arms of loving families.
+The Domestic Infant program places infants of all races into the arms of loving families.
 This program serves families who wish to adopt an infant and women who have contacted Gladney to make an adoption plan.

 - Flexibility in the adoption process.